mrencyc/ComicControl/README.md

 **Comic scheduling:** ComicControl now supports setting default post times and dates.
 Comics can be set to always post at the same time of day and default to posting a set interval past the newest post. *TODO:* add sanity check to ensure two comics can not be published at the exact same time.

+**Image library improvements:** Images uploaded via the summernote editor now appear in the image library.
+Deleting images from the image library will delete both the database entry and the image files. *TODO:* add code to delete the image files when a comic post or a gallery image is deleted.

 **Comic backend improvements:** You can now add a comic to a storyline directly from the storyline editing interface.

 ## What's Still To Come